RobTillaart/Logic/README.md

 #### Should

 - investigate how to support more than five bool expressions.
-  - split in 2 LOGIC parts to handle 10? does that work?
+  - split in 2 LOGIC parts to handle 10? does that work? (would allow short circuit eval).
   - array of booleans + array of bits for the answers?
   - how many bool expressions max?
 8?
 10?
 16?
   - 4 bytes support 5 expressions.
 8 bytes will support 6...
 32 bytes support 8. grows exponential.